-- 3.1 Perth & Kinross Council is made up of 41 councillors who are elected by the residents they represent.
+- 3.1 Perth & Kinross Council is made up of 41 councillors.
 The Council has 13 committees and a number of sub committees, each with specific remits.
 The Council and its committees meet to consider business regularly according to a published schedule. - 3.2 The Chief Executive is the Head of Paid Service for the Council.
 The Council's officers are formed into four Services, led by the Chief Executive and three Executive Directors.
 One of the Executive Directors also acts as Depute Chief Executive.
 Each Service is split into functional areas led by Heads of Service.